- Home

 Local excision

 People who have very early-stage rectal cancer or are not fit for a major operation may have a local excision.
-The surgeon puts an instrument into the anus to remove the cancer from the lining of the rectum, along with a margin of healthy tissue, without cutting into the abdomen.
+The surgeon puts instruments into the anus to remove the cancer from the lining of the rectum, along with a margin of healthy tissue, without cutting into the abdomen.
 Methods include:

 - transanal excision (TAE)